STUDY JAPANESE ONLINE WITH NATIVES HERE

 Rice cookers are quite popular in Japan.
-These rice cookers are called Frittatas; (炊飯器) in the Japanese language.
-Currently they have become popular around the world, making life easier and enabling many things beyond simple rice.
+These electric rice cookers are called Suihanki (炊飯器) in the Japanese language.
+Today they have become popular around the world, making life easier and enabling various things beyond just simple rice.

 To cook rice in the Japanese electric pot is very simple.
 Just put in the washed rice, add water using a meter, close and wait.
 In about 10 to 15 minutes your rice is ready and the machine turns off automatically.

-This ingenuity makes it much easier to busy life of some Japanese.
-She is also able to keep rice warm throughout the day and prepare some other interesting dishes that we are going to mention in this article.
+This ingenuity greatly facilitates the busy life of some japoneses.
+It is also capable of keeping the rice warm throughout the day and preparing some other interesting dishes that we will mention in this article.

-Suihanki - Japanese rice cooker and its numerous possibilities
+Suihanki - Japanese rice cooker and its countless possibilities

 How did the Japanese rice cooker come about?

-The first Frittatas; was produced in 1945 by Mitsubishi.
-At the time it worked with a coil, was made of aluminum and did not have an automatic shut-off.
+The first Suihanki was produced in 1945 by Mitsubishi.
+At that time, it ran on a coil, was made of aluminum, and did not have an automatic shut-off.

 The first fully automatic electric rice cooker appeared in the year 1956 and was invented by Yoshitada Minami together with Toshiba.
 It was so successful that more than 200,000 pans were produced per month.